-The COVID-19 pandemic has turned the world upside down, including the academic world.
-Schools and college campuses have been closed, and much of academia has moved to the internet.
-However, I don’t believe teacher and administrator recognition will decline.
-Awards can be paid for by PTAs or service clubs, and recognition will play an important role in online learning and shifted sports seasons and clubs.
+The pandemic has turned the world upside down, including the academic world.
+Schools and college campuses were closed all last year, and much of academia has moved to the internet.
+However, teacher and administrator recognition is coming back better than ever.
+Awards can be paid for by PTAs or service clubs, and recognition will play an important role as classes, sports, and clubs return.

 Recognition in academia typically includes sports, academic achievement, clubs, student government, teacher and administrator awards, retirement, and parent volunteerism.
-So, what will and will not take place?
-Sports, or at least certain sports, may take place, perhaps without families and fans present.
-Student governments and clubs may be online only, but this doesn’t mean opportunities won’t be present.
+While some meetings or events might be online, that doesn’t mean opportunities won’t be present.

 Have a special web page recognizing the great challenge educators face.
 You can display product ideas, ways parents and students can say thank you with gifts and recognition, educational sayings, and awards ideas.